pyTooling/pyTooling/doc/index.rst

 ============

 * :py:class:`~pyTooling.MetaClasses.Overloading` |br|
-  Overloading Allow method overloading in Python classes.
-Dispatch method calls based on method signatures (type annotations).
+  ``Overloading`` allows method overloading in Python classes.
+It dispatches method calls based on method signatures (type annotations).
 * :py:class:`~pyTooling.MetaClasses.Singleton` |br|
-  Allow only a single instance of a class.
+  A class created from meta-class ``Singleton`` allows only a single instance to exist.
+If a further instance is tried to be created, a cached instance will be returned.
 * :py:class:`~pyTooling.MetaClasses.SlottedType` |br|
-  All type-annotated fields in a class get converted into a slot for improving the memory footprint and performance of a class instance.
+  All type-annotated fields in a class get stored in a slot rather than in ``__dict__``.
+This improves the memory footprint as well as the field access performance of all class instances.
+The behavior is automatically inherited to all derived classes.

 Packaging